 This unique 20 inch high by 24 inch wide horizontal monochrome artwork is an intervention of photography on Passepartout.
 This artwork is signed by the artist on the front.
 This artwork is not framed.
-Free local Los Angeles delivery and installation.
+Free local Los Angeles delivery.
 Affordable Continental US and worldwide shipping.
 A certificate of authenticity issued by the art gallery is included.

 Dumitriu's elected themes investigate perception mechanisms, digital dimensions and technologies, media and broadcasting issues, surveillance society and society paradigm shifts generated from new technologies.
 The artist is on an avid quest to understand how meaning is created through interaction, how the translation of actions through different media transforms the meaning itself.
 Perceptions, both internal and of the worlds, are recreated in each work to break the bias that the media creates.
 Her works are exhibited in the United States of America, The Netherlands, Canada, Italy, Romania, Israel, and Denmark.